tari-labs/tari-university/src/protocols/dht/MainReport.md

 A node wishing to join the network for the first time has no known contacts.
 In order for the node to establish itself on the network, it must contact one, or more than one, bootstrap node.
 These nodes are not special in any way other than being listed in some predefined list.
-They simply serve as a first point of contact for the requesting node to become known to more of the network and to find their closest peers.
+They simply serve as a first point of contact for the requesting node to become known to more of the network and to find its closest peers.

 There are a number of ways that bootstrap nodes can be obtained, including adding addresses to a configuration and using [DNS seeds](https://bitcoin.org/en/glossary/dns-seed).